pd2afconverter/pd2afconverter.github.io/pages/rules.md

 A convertion of a reaction with multiple substrates and products.
 There might be an option (curently not available yet) in which "currency" metabolites such as ATP, ADP, NADPH, NADP+, H2O etc. are ommited in the Activity Flow view.

-IMPORTNAT: Demerging outgoing arcs are not allowed in the current Process Description specification.
+IMPORTNAT: Demerging outgoing arcs are not allowed according the current version of SBGN Process Description specification.
+The demerging arcs are proposed, and there is the corresponding discussion within the SBGN community.

 ### Inhibition of irreversible metabolic reaction